 - Find a student group or organization that would be a good fit for you.

-- Build a connection with youth, elders, and community organizations in the city of Morris by working with the Office of Community Engagement.
+- Build a connection with youth, elders, and community organizations in the city of Morris by exploring community engagement opportunities.

 - Check in regularly with your orientation group or residential life floor?